Bern Medtech Collaboration Call 2024

 Mandatory project reporting

-Mandatory project reporting is to be made
+Mandatory project reporting must be made

 • by 15th January of each year for the project activities of the previous year